Grand coalition: Netherlands

+Portugal

+In the 1983 legislative elections, the Socialist Party (PS) made a post-electoral agreement with the Social Democratic Party (PSD), creating a single large government coalition called the Central Bloc that lasted until 1985.

 Romania

-After the political crisis in autumn 2021, PNL, PSD and the UDMR reached an agreement to rule the country together for the next 7 years.
-Thus, it has been agreed that the prime minister and several other important ministries should be changed every 1 year and a half.
-The prime minister to be appointed was national-liberal Nicolae Ciucă.
+After the political crisis in autumn 2021, PNL, PSD and the UDMR reached an agreement to rule the country together for the next seven years.
+Thus, it has been agreed that the prime minister and several other important ministries should be changed every 18 months.
+The prime minister appointed was national-liberal Nicolae Ciucă.
 His cabinet was sworn in on 25 November.
 The coalition supports the Romanian President Klaus Iohannis.